 These include the Roman ruins of Italica, the 15th-century Palacio de las Dueñas and Casa de Pilatos (two famous palaces in the city), and the Seville Museum of Fine Arts.

-To explore this city with a guide, take one (or more) of these free walking tours of Seville.
+To explore this city with a guide, take this free walking tour of Seville.

 1. Seville Cathedral and the Giralda